TandurasPub/CasterDamageCalc/README.md

 # Caster Damage Calc

-A damage calc for Dark and Darker casters.
-This is no where near useable, but if you want the funny numbers feel free to download it.
-It's currently just text output, horribly formatted, but it's still useful.
+A sketchy damage calc for Dark and Darker.
+It's currently just text output, but it's still as useful as a damage calc for a niche game can be.
-A GUI is planned, but will likely look equally as awful.
+A GUI is tentatively planned, but will likely look pretty awful.
+There's a couple of hiccups with spell functionality I'm trying to figure out, and I hate UI work so that GUI might just never come about.

-More importantly, opponent gearsets are planned to be added as well, so you can easily swap between 'real' resistance values, but this will be after the GUI work.
+The goal was to seperate out all of the damage calc formulas from the gearsets/spell information so anyone could keep those updated and get accurate damage numbers and (I think) that's done.
+If you find any issues (specifically with the calculations / how some spells currently function), let me know.
+Feel free to DM me on Discord (Tanduras), or just @ me in the relevant chat.

 ## Getting Started
 Download the repo, run the code, see the numbers.